Quick Guide | Clone Windows 10/11 to USB Drive (Bootable)

 AOMEI Backupper supports cloning both MBR and GPT partition styles, you can clone MBR to MBR/MBR to GPT or GPT to GPT/GPT to MBR.
 Just make sure the boot mode of the computer is compatible with the patition style of the USB (Legacy BIOS for MBR and UEFI for GPT).

-As for operating system, this software works with all Windows Client OS, including Windows 11, 10, 8.1/8, 7, Vista, XP.
-If you are running Windows Server, you can turn to the specialized Server edition.
+As for operating system, this software works with all Windows Client OS, including Windows 11, 10, 8.1/8, 7, Vista, XP and Windows Server.

 Tutorial: Clone Windows 10/11 to USB drive and make it bootable